Skip to Content

 • Manufacturing: Producing or cultivating controlled substances, including growing marijuana or synthesizing other illegal drugs.

-• Possession of Drug Paraphernalia: Being found with items intended for use in consuming drugs, known as drug paraphernalia, can also lead to charges.
+• Possession of Drug Paraphernalia: Being found with items intended for use in consuming or distributing drugs can result in separate paraphernalia charges.

 Penalties for Drug Charges in North Carolina